Star Wars: Republic Commando is the latest sci-fi remaster from Aspyr Media. Does this classic 2005 shooter still provide strategy and spectacle?

 Compared to Aspyr’s previous remasters, Star Wars: Republic Commando is a mixed bag from a technical perspective.
 Frame-rate performance is a problem – on Nintendo Switch, at least – during the game’s more frantic scenes.
 Fortunately, a patch is on the way.

-Image quality is perfectly acceptable, but the action doesn’t pop from the screen like Racer’s colourful vistas, such is the gloom of a Geonosian hive or a nighttime assault on Kashyyyk.
+Image quality is perfectly acceptable, but such is the gloom of a Geonosian hive or a nighttime assault on Kashyyyk, the action doesn’t pop from the screen like Racer‘s colourful vistas.
 This is not a ground-up reimagining, then, rather an up-rezzed spit and polish.
 For some games, when 16 years old they reach… look as good, they do not.

 Jesse Harlin’s brooding, majestic score almost compensates.
 Familiar themes from John Williams are reworked and given dangerous undercurrents to emphasise the magnitude of the conflict.
 And let’s not forget, this is the Star Wars game that features a song by Northern Irish rockers Ash over its closing credits.
 [They have form in this area; one of Ash’s live party pieces is a guitar-driven version of Star Wars’ Cantina Band – Obscure music facts Ed.]

 Star Wars Republic Commando is another addition to the long list of spin-offs that prove the prequel trilogy, for its many faults, created a broad canvas upon which other creators could create their own magic.
 It’s a well-designed and compelling tactical shooter that – assuming its technical issues get patched – is worth signing up for.